abstractmachine/head-md-soft-robots/process/2024-10-21/readme.md

 For today's exercise we will be working on moving from context to interactions.
 Students will use a textbot to explore their ideas, and then prototype from this conversation.

 ## Synthesis
 The first goal is to synthesize the previous week's context into a short, simplified textual description.
 A [template](context.md) has been created to help the students formulating their synthesis.
+This synthesis should describe your context and what you learned from your observations.
+It does not describe the future interactions, nor the form of your device/experience.

 ## Template
 - [context.md](context.md)